WHO are YOU?

 He changed his byline from his full name to Doug Lane because, frankly, he got tired of having to decide if he needed a period after the ‘J’ or not.

-He makes his home in Houston, TX with his wife and their feline overlord.
+He makes his home in Salem, OR with his wife and their feline overlord.

 He is watching you right now.